PHP Include And Post Exploitation

 There is two types of file include:

 They both come from the same issue (using user's input to include a file), the only difference is on the way they can be exploited.
-A remote file include can be exploited by using any resources, whereas a local file include can only be exploited by using local resources.
+A Remote File Include can be exploited by using any resource, whereas a Local File Include can only be exploited by using local resources.

 Detection of PHP include